rivr-io/rivr-dotnet-client/Readme.md

             {
                 /*

-                To run this sample, you need to provide your client ID and client secret.
+                To run service, you need to provide your client ID and client secret.

                 1. Either use explicit configuration like this: